ML-Bioinfo-CEITEC/genomic_benchmarks/src/genomic_benchmarks/README.md

 ## seq2loc

 Sometimes we want to include a benchmark that was given to us as full sequences, not genomic intervals.
 This tool search for perfect matches in a reference and output a dataframe with genomic locations.
 For example, see [human non-tata promoters dataset](../../docs/human_nontata_promoters/create_datasets.ipynb).

+## data_check

+ A collention of functions to get info, check or validate a benchmark.
+Currently, only a limited scope of tools is implemented.
+For demo, see [demo_data_check.ipynb](data_check/demo_data_check.ipynb).